 According to the National Library of Medicine, more than 4.5 million people are bitten by dogs each year in the United States.
 Many of these victims sustained severe injuries that required hospitalization.
 Section 155 of the Massachusetts General Laws permits individuals who have been bitten by a dog while lawfully present on someone else’s property or in a public area to file a lawsuit for their injuries and medical bills.

-Our Boston dog bite attorneys at Sweeney Merrigan Law, LLP are available to assist if a dog has attacked you or a loved one.
+Our Boston dog bite lawyers at Sweeney Merrigan Law, LLP are available to assist if a dog has attacked you or a loved one.
 We have provided information below about the most common concerns and questions about dog bites and your rights.

 Most homeowners’ insurance policies cover dog bite claims.
 That doesn’t mean an insurance company will just cut you a check.
 You have to make a formal claim for damages.
 It can be tough to know what your case is worth in the first place–and even more challenging when the insurance company tries to convince you to accept less.
 We’ll work hard to maximize your compensation award by: